HenryHXYao/CarND-P2/P2_writeup.md

 * **Shortcomings:**

-(1) In the [challenge_video](./output_videos/challenge_video.mp4), two black color lines exist on the road and the algorithms detect them as the lane lines uncorrectly.
+(1) In the [challenge_video](./output_videos/challenge_video.mp4), two black lines exist on the road and the algorithms detect them as the lane lines uncorrectly.

 (2) In the [harder_challenge_video](./output_videos/harder_challenge_video.mp4), the light condition changes rapidly; the curvature of the lane is large; and the bushes close to the road disturb the pipeline severely